cade1o/cadedfvo/README.md

 # cadedfvo

-This is an ongoing university research project: we are intergrating Leastereo into DF-VO
+This is an ongoing university research project: we are intergrating Leastereo into DF-VO, ask the author for collabaration.

 Leastereo: https://github.com/XuelianCheng/LEAStereo